Kamal, Rails deployments, and Rega turntables

 kamal CLI

-|-- uses docker/buildx locally to build image
+|-- uses Docker/Buildx to build images

-|-- uses SSH to run docker commands on servers
+|-- uses SSH to run Docker commands on servers

-|-- runs/uses local registry at localhost:5555
+|-- can run/use a local registry at localhost:5555

 Remote servers